BradleySpiclin/BradleySpiclin/README.md

 - 👋 Hi, I’m Bradley
-- 👀 I’m interested in learning software development
+- 👀 I’m passionate about Software Development!
 - 🌱 I’m currently learning C# and the ASP.NET framework
-- 💞️ I’m looking to collaborate on anything beginner friendly
+- 💞️ Looking to collaborate on anything beginner friendly
-- I also love good food and movies!
+- 🍔 I also love good food and movies!
 - 📫 How to reach me: https://www.linkedin.com/in/bradley-spiclin/

 <!---